 It was a long drive, nearly 3-1/2 hours, from Durango to Poncha Springs.
-Fortunately it was filled with spectacular mountain views and field upon field of Colorado farmland, which kept us from getting too bored.
+Fortunately, it was filled with spectacular mountain views and field upon field of Colorado farmland, which kept us from getting too bored.
 This is truly the country where the buffalo roam, or at least graze, as we spotted this along our route:

 Poncha Springs is known as the “Crossroads of the Rockies,” and that’s not just a marketing line.
 Blink and you may miss this tiny town, but it’s a fabulous central location to any number of Colorado outdoor adventures.
-In just a short drive from Poncha Springs you can go skiing at Monarch, or dip your ties on the Arkansas Headwaters, or attempt to summit one of the 15 peaks over 14,000 feet that are nearby.
+In just a short drive from Poncha Springs, you can go skiing at Monarch, or dip your ties on the Arkansas Headwaters, or attempt to summit one of the 15 peaks over 14,000 feet that are nearby.
 Whether you’re a hiker, biker, fisher, skier, mountain climber, or just looking for a picturesque Colorado view, you can find what you need just a short distance from Poncha Springs.
-You know what else you can find there?
+Do you know what else you can find there?
 Elevation Beer Co, where you can quench your thirst after your favorite outdoor activity.
 Or if drinking beer is your favorite outdoor activity, well then you’re really in the right spot at Elevation Beer Co.

-The Elevation Beer Co location is pretty basic on the outside, in an industrial building that could pass for a warehouse.
+The Elevation Beer Co’s location is pretty basic on the outside, in an industrial building that could pass for a warehouse.
 Inside the place is cozy but comfortable.
 We saddled up to the bar, quite literally, as the bar stools are the type of metal saddle seats you’d see on a tractor.
-At first we felt a bit silly and awkward trying to climb into the seat (I’m short) but the friendly server immediately welcomed us with a smile and made us feel comfortable.
+At first, we felt a bit silly and awkward trying to climb into the seat (I’m short) but the friendly server immediately welcomed us with a smile and made us feel comfortable.
 We were alone in the taproom at first, but soon joined by more customers who were equally as nice, and before long it felt like we were meeting up with old friends.
 It must be a small town thing, or maybe it’s the Elevation beer, but everyone there was friendly and hospitable.

 We decided on a flight of five beers: the First Cast American IPA, Third Base Belgian Tripel, 8 Second Kölsch, Signal de Botrange Farmhouse Ale, and the Fanboy American Oak-Aged Double IPA.
 They were all incredibly well-made, flavorful, delicious beers.
 Seriously, we would order any of them again, they were all great.
 When pressed to pick a favorite we both agreed it was a three-way tie between the First Cast, Fanboy, and Kölsch.
 The IPAs are typically our favorites, and we’re less fans of farmhouse and Belgian styles in general, so the one true surprise was the Kölsch.
 Not typically a style either of us favor, this one was just so light and easy drinking, it really hit the spot after our long drive.